 What do we mean by consent?
 Examples that may emerge include medical consent, parental consent for school trips, sexual consent.

-Emphasise that consent is a positive act, it cannot be assumed e.g. not saying 'no' doesn't mean yes.
+Emphasise that consent is a positive act; it cannot be assumed e.g. not saying 'no' does not mean yes.

-Sexual consent -
+Sexual consent

-(Taken from page 38, Barnardo's 'Bwise2 Sexual Exploitation' resource)
+Adapted from Barnardo's 'Bwise2 Sexual Exploitation' resource: